Underwater Photo Equipment

 Not all pixels are created equal

 Most folks will be happy with a compact P&S camera, combining portability and affordability.
-In general, traditional Japanese camera manufacturers are the best choice for performance and housing options, but check their website beforehand to make sure one is available.
-Canon, Olympus, and Casio sell housings for several current models.
-These are ideal in terms of size, cost, and access to all camera functions.
-Needless to say, touch-screen cameras won't work well in a housing.
+In general, long-time Japanese camera brands are the best choice for performance and housing options, but make sure to research whether or not a compatible housing is available.
+Touch-screen cameras won't allow much control in a housing, so avoid those.
+Superzoom models tend to have a large lens making housings either impractical or the lens port severely obstructs the built-in flash.
+Cameras with a 3 or 4x zoom are ideal.
+Canon, Olympus, Sony, and Casio sell housings for some but not all current models.
+These are ideal in terms of size, cost, and access to most camera functions.
 Price of a decent camera and housing should be somewhere between $400 - $700 dollars.
-Ikelite builds housings for more models and provide options for flash and conversion lenses if you want to upgrade but are more bulky and costly.
+In the USA Ikelite builds housings for a wide range of current models and expanded options for an external flash and wide conversion lenses.

 P&S cameras are especially good for close-ups of stationary or slow-moving subjects, some cameras able to produce nearly life size magnification while maintaining a comfortable working distance between 3 - 5 inches from the lens.
 Macro capability with flash varies so I recommend you try out a few models before buying.